-In the context of MRI data, correlational approaches offer a number advantages over alternative approaches.
+In the context of MRI data, correlational approaches offer many advantages over alternative approaches.
 One key issue is that the correlation between sensory input and hemodynamics will not be sensitive to any artifact that is orthogonal (independent) to the input.
-These artifacts include movement artifacts and low frequency aliasing artifacts due to an interaction between the repeat time and cardiac, respiratory and heart rate variability (HRV) cycles.
-The proposed approach has one interesting feature with regard to movement artifacts; because the effect of movement on signal is not subject to delay or dispersion (whereas the effect of evoked neuronal activity is), convolving the contrast with a hemodynamic response function will render the correlations insensitive to movement associated with changing stimuli or tasks.
+These artifacts include movement artifacts and lowfrequency aliasing artifacts due to an interaction between the repeat time and cardiac, respiratory, and heart rate variability cycles.
+The proposed approach has the following interesting feature regarding movement artifacts.
+Because the effect of movement on signal is not subject to delay or dispersion (whereas the effect of evoked neuronal activity is), convolving the contrast with a hemodynamic response function will render the correlations insensitive to movement associated with changing stimuli or tasks.

-In conclusion we hope to have presented some reasonable solutions to a relatively simple problem, namely how to identify regionally specific correlations between sensory, cognitive or behavioural parameters and cerebral physiology measured with functional MRI.
+In conclusion, we hope to have presented some reasonable solutions to a relatively simple problem how to identify regionally specific correlations between sensory, cognitive, or behavioral parameters and cerebral physiology measured with functional MRI.